-If the unacceptable behaviour is serious or repeated or the child is unable to work through the restorative process with the school staff, parents and carers will be informed by the class teacher and will be encouraged to support the child through the restorative process.
-A referral may be made to the Integrated Behaviour Support Service (IBSS) to support the child at this stage.
+If the unacceptable behaviour is serious or repeated or the child is unable to work through the restorative process.
+Year Group leaders will become involved to support both the pupil and member of staff.
+Parents and carers will be informed of our concerns at this point and will be encouraged to support the child through the restorative process.
+Restorative approaches encourage pupils to think about how their behaviour affects others, both pupils and staff as well as developing their values.

+All behaviour is communication of an emotional need.
 Unacceptable behaviour can be an indication of unmet needs.
 The Inclusion Team seeks to identify whether there are any causal factors and to intervene early in order to reduce the risk of further incidents.
-In this situation, assessments and interventions from external services may be required and parents and carers are asked to give consent for this,
+In this situation, assessments and interventions from external services may be required and parents and carers are asked to give consent for this.